Rudxain/ideas/software/Triple-lang/README.md

 Its purpose is to be a [total](https://en.wikipedia.org/wiki/Total_functional_programming) and [formally-verifiable](https://en.wikipedia.org/wiki/Formal_verification) lang, as such it's **not TC at all**, it's more akin to a [PDA](https://en.wikipedia.org/wiki/Pushdown_automaton) or even [FSM](https://en.wikipedia.org/wiki/Finite-state_machine).
 It's **always safe**, so you can't have raw-pointers or FFI bindings.

 It's pure, but not internally (opt-in mutable variables exist).
 That is, there are no _observable_ side-effects, **not even memory allocation**.
 If you want Ramsy to deal with the heap, you must pass references to it from Cranket.
-Think of it like `no-std` Rust.
+Think of it like [`no-std` Rust](https://matklad.github.io/2022/10/06/hard-mode-rust.html).

 This lang (and its `std`) does have a concept of panicking, but it has to be enabled explicitly for blocks of code.
 This makes it suitable for robust kernel development.
+It should have an optional "Erlang mode" where anything can panic but is auto-restarted.
+It should also have a built-in concept of `async`, and the JS event-loop/task-queue system (is this unnecessary?).

 The only built-in numbers are integers, because **[floats are a plague](https://reddit.com/r/ProgrammerHumor/comments/13gt6co/standagainstfloats/) that must be eradicated** ("implementation-defined" my ass, we want **absolute determinism**).
 The default radix for literals is [unary](https://en.wikipedia.org/wiki/Unary_numeral_system), the only other supported radix is binary.